Sign in to continue

 We've answered the "What is a JPG file" question, let's now move on to the next one.

 Opening a JPEG file is straightforward.
-It does depend on the device you’re using.
+It does depend on your device.
 As long as you’re familiar with your device and operating system, you shouldn’t find this difficult at all.

-• Windows opens JPG files with the Photos app.
-Alternatively, right-click on the JPG image, select "Open With", and choose an alternative option.
+• Windows views JPG files with the Photos app.
+Alternatively, right-click on the JPG, select "Open With", and choose an alternative option.

-• By default, macOS opens JPG images with the Preview application.
-If you prefer using third-party apps, you can download and install image viewer applications from the App Store or other sources.
+• By default, macOS launches JPEGs with the Preview application.
+If you prefer third-party apps, you can download and install applications from the App Store or other sources.

 To edit a JPEG file, you can use a number of different programs such as those mentioned above, depending on what you want to modify.

 You can also use image editing software like Adobe Photoshop or GIMP.
-These programs provide a wide range of tools for editing JPG images, including color adjustments, adding text, applying filters, and more.
+These programs provide a wide range of tools for modifying JPG, including color refinements, adding text, applying filters, and more.

 GIMP